Getting to Grips with Adult Acne

 Exercise daily, sleep well and try relaxing practices like yoga, meditation or Tai Chi.

 Jacqueline Newson BSc (Hons) Nutritional Therapy

-- Bowe WP & Logan AC.
+- Bowe WP and Logan AC.
 Clinical implications of lipid peroxidation in acne vulgaris: old wine in new bottles.
 Lipids in Health and Disease 2010, 9; 1: 141.

 - Braue A et al. A low-glycemic-load diet improves symptoms in acne vulgaris patients: a randomized controlled trial.
 Am J Clin Nutr 2007;86:107–15.

 - Danby FW.
 Acne and milk, the diet myth, and beyond.
 Journal of the American Academy of Dermatology 2005; 52, 2: 360-362.